Log Cabin Foundation

 One of the most important decisions you make in building your log cabin is the foundation selection.
 According to The International Association of Certified Home Inspectors (InterACHI) the purpose of a foundation is to “transfer the load of a structure to the earth and resist loads imposed by the earth.”
-Several factors impact your cabin foundation decision including climate, geography, water tables, topography, properties of the soil, local code requirements, personal preference and budget.
+Several factors impact your log cabin foundation decision including climate, geography, water tables, topography, properties of the soil, local code requirements, personal preference and budget.

 Regardless of the type of foundation, the majority of American log cabin foundations are built with some form of concrete, either poured, block or precast.
 Some types of foundations used for log cabin homes are slab, pier, crawlspace and basement.
 They all have advantages and disadvantages.

 Concrete Slab Cabin Foundation

 A flat concrete pad is installed and requires that the lot be graded prior to construction.
 Ungraded lots may experience drainage issues if water is not directed away from the log cabin walls.
-A vapor barrier between wet soil and concrete is recommended.
+We recommend a vapor barrier between wet soil and concrete.

 Advantages of Concrete Slab

 - Requires less labor and excavation which means quicker completion and lower cost